gwt-plugins/gwt-eclipse-plugin/README.md

 ###GWT
-The Google plug-in for Eclipse depends on the gwt-dev and gwt-user projects which must imported into your workspace and successfully building.
+The Google plug-in for Eclipse depends on the gwt-dev and gwt-user projects which must be imported into your workspace and successfully building.
 See the GWT [README.txt](https://gwt.googlesource.com/gwt/+/master/eclipse/README.txt) page for more details.

 ###Google App Engine SDK